Idloes Owen: Founding the Welsh National Opera

 His greatest success and legacy came with the founding of the Welsh National Opera Company.
 He became its first Conductor, General Manager and Musical Director.
 In November 1943, at a gathering of a small group of music lovers, at his home in Llandaff, he was instrumental in forming The Lyrian Grand Opera Company.
 A month later at its first general meeting the name was changed to The Welsh National Opera Company.
 It was formed from members of the old Cardiff Grand Opera Company, the BBC Welsh Singers and the Lyrian Singers.
 The company gave early performances in 1945 with concerts and operatic excerpts at various venues in Cardiff.

 One of his former students Mollie Hair remembers him as a quiet, patient and understated man, who never lost his temper and was completely dedicated to music.
 Whilst the miners, policemen and shopkeepers who made up the chorus, had wonderful voices, he persuaded Mollie to work as a coach to bring visual grace to their operatic performances.

 The first full season of opera came after the war in April 1946 at the Prince of Wales Theatre, Cardiff.
 Owen as Musical Director conducted the first performance, Cavalleria rusticana, which included the Welsh tenor Robert Tear who started his career as a schoolboy in this performance.

 In 1948 the Welsh National Opera became a limited company and established another centre in Swansea.
 In 1951 the company made its first tour of Wales.
 In January 1950 Idloes Owen invited an astute businessman Bill Smith a former secretary of the defunct Cardiff Grand Opera to be his partner to develop the potential of the new company.
 Smith immediately responded by booking the young Charles Mackerras as conductor to take charge of The Tales of Hoffmann that season.
 They shared a passion to make the WNO stand comparison with any other opera company in the world and in 1952 they staged Verdi's Nabucco.
 With its Biblical story, the opera needed a superb chorus, Verdi's third opera was ideal for WNO, and it was the Company's first in-house production.

 In April 1953 they toured with it for their first performances outside Wales opened at the Bournemouth Pavilion.
 The New Theatre, Cardiff was to become the company's Cardiff base in November 1954, but without a permanent home WNO still had to tour to survive.
-A production of Pagliacci had been chosen, but tragically, Idloes Owen died in the summer of that year in Cardiff, at the age of 59 and it was never staged.
+A production of Pagliacci had been chosen, but Idloes Owen died in the summer of that year in Cardiff, at the age of 59, and it was never staged.

 The following year his company under the music director Vilém Tauský gave its first performances in London at Sadler's Wells theatre in Islington.
 They performed two Verdi operas Nabucco and I Lombardi alla prima crociata and Wagner's Lohengrin, to many curtain calls and rave reviews.